Liberal Arts General Studies at University of California - Santa BarbaraUniversity of California - Santa Barbara stacks up to those at other schools.

 Want to know more about the career opportunities in this field?
 Check out the Careers in Liberal Arts General Studies section at the bottom of this page.

-The following table and chart show the race/ethnicity for students who recently graduated from Highland Community College with a associate's in liberal arts.
+The following table and chart show the race/ethnicity for students who recently graduated from University of California - Santa Barbara with a bachelor's in liberal arts.

 |Race/Ethnicity||Number of Students|

 *The racial-ethnic minorities count is calculated by taking the total number of students and subtracting white students, international students, and students whose race/ethnicity was unknown.
 This number is then divided by the total number of students at the school to obtain the racial-ethnic minorities percentage.